vjeux/bazaar-engine/src/engine/engine2/notes.md

 - used is multicast

 ### TODOS:
 - [ ] add better multicast
 - [ ] Dont fire events until after the card has finished executing its commands.
 Some internal queue maybe idk.
 - [ ] use getPlayerAttribute for the palces where it's needed.
 - [ ] Carry charge onto next use, instead of simply loosing it. maybe just let items charge past CooldownMax and minus CooldownMax on fire?
 - [ ] Might be emitting cardFired events upon skill activation, need to check
+- [ ] Should probably modify the boardCard implementation to be a class that tracks its own attributes and enchantments etc.

 ### BUGS: